 There is no healthy, scientifically proven way for people to reduce the amount of menstrual flow through what they eat or by taking medications.
 However, some people do report lighter periods while taking certain oral contraceptives.

 Since it sounds as if tampons aren't always successful in preventing leaks, you may want to consider a few other options.
 For example, you can use both a tampon and a sanitary pad.
 Pads of various sizes can give you extra protection as back-up for tampons.
 You can even use thicker, longer pads that are specifically designed for heavy flow days.
 Also, pads with wings help deter the flow from dripping over the sides.

 If you prefer an environmentally friendly alternative, there are washable, reusable pads available called "Glad Rags" (some are even sewn into underwear and sold as a package).
 Another option is the menstrual cup, a small, washable, and reusable cup-like pouch, similar to a diaphragm, that is inserted into the vagina to collect menstrual flow.
-The cup holds about an ounce of liquid and can be left in for up to 12 hours.
-Menstrual cups cost around 40 dollars, but they are reusable and can last between 5 and 10 years (making them an affordable, and more environmentally friendly, alternative to disposable products over the long run).
+The cup holds about an ounce of liquid and can be left in for up to twelve hours.
+Menstrual cups cost around 40 dollars, but they are reusable and can last between five and ten years (making them an affordable, and more environmentally friendly, alternative to disposable products over the long run).
 While some women find this acceptable as an alternative to tampons, others would rather not have to insert, remove, empty, and/or clean the cup, especially in a public bathroom where there is no privacy.

-Speak with a women's health care provider to find out the cause of your heavy menstrual flow, and to learn how to manage it and feel more comfortable.
+Speak with your health care provider to find out the cause of your heavy menstrual flow, and to learn how to manage it and feel more comfortable.
 This may include understanding how to prevent leakage, overflow, staining, and frequent trips to the bathroom to change your period paraphernalia.
 Hopefully, some of these products and ideas can help.Alice!